joel-foo/BTC-Dashboard/README.md

 This dashboard uses nakamotonode (see: https://github.com/joel-foo/nakamoto-node) as its API which will run on localhost:3000.

-The aim is to build a block explorer based on your full node, without relying on external block explorers such as blockchain.com or blockstream.info.
+The aim is to build a block explorer based on your full node, reducing reliance on external block explorers such as blockchain.com or blockstream.info which often track your IP addresses as well as the addresses you are interested in.

 The dashboard itself will be available at localhost:8080.